 Papers for undergraduate writing do not include abstracts - these are reserved for published, peer-reviewed works.
 Do not include an abstract, unless explicitly instructed to do so, with your written work.
 The following technical requirements exist for all written components of this course: 12 point font, one inch margins, and double spaced text.
-All written assignments must use Chicago style referencing.
+All written assignments must use a recognized academic citation style for their assignments - Chicago, APA, or MLA.
+If you use an 'in text' citation system, you must reference specific page numbers in your citations - an author / date citation is not sufficient.
 Students who do not conform to these instructions risk a penalty to the grade of their written work.